ajfriend/duckboat/readme.md

 └───────────┴───────────┴───────────┘
 ```

+## To and from other dataframes

+TODO: pandas, polars, arrow

 ## Philosophy

 This approach results in a mixture of Python and SQL that, I think, is semantically very similar to